alphagov/govuk-network-data/README.md

 A quick introduction of the minimal setup you need to get a hello world up & running.

+This should probably include setting up the computing environment and the necessary permissions required.
+Who to ask for them or point to a wiki page.

 ```shell
 packagemanager install awesome-project
 awesome-project start